jukeliv/Kaite/README.md

 # Why Kaite?
 I dislike `batch`, which is why Kaite exists.

+# Where is it supported?
+It has been tested in Windows and Linux, both compiled with GCC.

 # Syntax
 Kaite has a really simple syntax, but it may seem a bit strange to newcomers.
 Here's how things work: